jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-07.md

 So one thing can be easy and difficult at the same time in respect of different causes.*

-> *For example, the spider easily weaves a web that men would find very difficult to weave.
-On the other hand, men find it quite easy to do many thmgs that are perhaps impossible for angels.
+{{< f f="*For example, the spider easily weaves a web that men would find very difficult to weave.
+On the other hand, men find it quite easy to do many thmgs that are perhaps impossible for angels." >}}

 <!-- 1 36 Principles of Cartesian Philosophy -->